Cirras/eo-protocol/docs/elements.md

 | optional      | If **true**, the field is considered optional for the purposes of data serialization.                  |

 > **Implementation notes**
+> - If `name` is not provided...
+>   - text content must be provided.
-> - If `name` is not provided, neither getter nor setter should be generated for the field value.
+>   - neither getter nor setter should be generated for the field value.
-> - If text content is provided, a setter should not be generated for the field value.
+> - If text content is provided...
+>   - a setter should not be generated for the field value.
-> - If `name` is not provided, then text content must be provided.
+>   - the field must have an integer or string type.
-> - `length` and `length-offset` are only valid for `string` and `encoded_string` types.
+> - `length` and `length-offset` are only valid for string types.
 > - Since `length-offset` can be negative, length should be calculated as `max(length + offset, 0)`.
 > - If `optional` is **true**...
 >   - An unset field value should not be written by the serializer.